What is anal cancer?

 Sometimes cells on the surface layer of the anus look like cancer cells but have not grown into any of the deeper layers.
-This is known as carcinoma in situ, (pronounced “in SY-too”), or CIS.
+This is known as carcinoma in situ (CIS).
 It may also be called Bowen disease.
-Some doctors think this is the early form of anal cancer and others think it is a pre-cancer but not a true cancer.
+Some doctors think this is the earliest form of anal cancer and others think it is a pre-cancer but not a true cancer.

 Invasive anal cancers

-These are the most common type of anal cancer and are the focus of this document.
-The tumors begin in the squamous cells that line the lower part of the anus and most of the anal canal.
-In its earliest stages it is known as carcinoma in situ or CIS.
-If it has spread beyond the surface cells to the deeper layers it is called invasive.
+Squamous cell cancers: These are the most common type of anal cancer and are the focus of this document.
+The tumors begin in the squamous cells that line much of the inside of the anus.

-If the tumors are found in the skin around the anus (perianal skin) they are treated like the squamous cell carcinomas of the skin found elsewhere in the body.
-To learn more, see our document, Skin Cancer: Basal and Squamous Cell.
+If the tumors are found in the skin around the anus (perianal skin) they are treated like the squamous cell cancers of the skin found elsewhere in the body.
+To learn more, see our document Skin Cancer: Basal and Squamous Cell.

-A small number of anal cancers start in cells that line the upper part of the anus near the rectum or the glands found in the anal area.
+Adenocarcinomas: A small number of anal cancers start in cells that line the upper part of the anus near the rectum or the glands found in the anal area.
 These cancers are called adenocarcinomas.
-Paget disease is a type of adenocarcinoma that spreads through the surface layer of skin and can affect the anal area.
-(This should not be confused with Paget disease of the bone which is a very different disease.)

-Most adenocarcinomas start in the rectum and are treated as rectal carcinomas.
-For more information on this, see our document, Colorectal Cancer.
+Most anal adenocarcinomas are treated the same way as rectal carcinomas.
+For more information on this, see our document Colorectal Cancer.

-A small percentage of anal cancers are basal cell carcinomas, a type of skin cancer.
-Another 1%-2% are malignant melanomas, another type of skin cancer.
+Skin cancers: A small percentage of anal cancers are basal cell cancers or melanomas, which are other types of skin cancer.
 Melanomas are far more common on parts of the body that are exposed to the sun.
 Most anal melanomas are hard to see and are found at a late stage.
-To learn more, please see our documents, Skin Cancer: Basal and Squamous Cell and Melanoma Skin Cancer.
+To learn more, please see our documents Skin Cancer: Basal and Squamous Cell and Melanoma Skin Cancer.

-These are rare anal cancers that are more often found in the stomach or small intestine.
-When these are found at an early stage, they are removed with surgery.
+Gastrointestinal stromal tumors (GISTs): These cancers are more often found in the stomach or small intestine, but rarely, they can start in the anus.
+When these tumors are found at an early stage, they are removed with surgery.
 If they have spread beyond the anus, they can be treated with drugs.
-To learn more, see our document, Gastrointestinal Stromal Tumor (GIST).
+To learn more, see our document Gastrointestinal Stromal Tumor (GIST).